L400-RTI/Training-material/modules/12 - CICD and ALM.md

 1. Changes are committed to the main branch.
 2. A build pipeline creates a build environment, runs tests, and adjusts configurations (e.g., data source connections) for the Development stage.
-3. A release pipeline deploys the adjusted artifacts to the Development workspace.
+3. A release pipeline deploys the adjusted aReal-Time Intelligencefacts to the Development workspace.
 4. The process repeats for Test and Production stages, with necessary configuration adjustments at each step.

 **Considerations:**